Whole Foods recalls cheese for possible listeria contamination

-CHICAGO (WLS) --Whole Foods Market announced a voluntary recall of Explorateur French Triple Crme cheese from nine stories, including two in Illinois, due to possible listeria contamination.
+CHICAGO (WLS) --Whole Foods Market announced a voluntary recall of Explorateur French Triple Crme cheese from nine stores, including two in Illinois, due to possible listeria contamination.

 The recall includes Explorateur French Triple Crme cheese also sold under the names Explorateur, Explorateur French Triple Crme Cheese, and Explorateur Triple Crme French Cheese.
 They were cut and packaged in clear plastic wrap, as well as sold in branded 8 oz. packages, the company said.